Burnout in Professionals: How to Protect Your Mental Health | Adult Therapy and Counselling Singapore

 Sitting quietly without your phone

-Physical movement is one of the most well-researched tools for improving mental health.
+Movement is one of the most effective ways to support mental health.

 Reduce stress hormones